Nonequilibrium Dynamical Mean Field Theory: an auxiliary Quantum Master Equation approach

-In conclusion, we have introduced a method to deal with strongly correlated systems out of equilibrium within dynamical mean-field theory.
+In conclusion, we have introduced a {versatile} method to deal with strongly correlated systems out of equilibrium within dynamical mean-field theory.
 The DMFT self-consistent bath is approximated by an effective one consisting of a small number of sites coupled to a Markovian bath environment.
 The steady state and Green's function of the effective system is solved by ED of the corresponding Lindblad equation.
 The approach is particularly appropriate to deal directly with the steady state, without the need to consider full time evolution.
-Nevertheless, it should be straightforward, although computationally more demanding, to deal with time-dependent problems to describe, e.g., pump-probe processes.
+Nevertheless, it should be straightforward, although computationally more demanding, to deal with time-dependent problems{, e.g.,} to describe pump-probe processes.

-The accuracy of the effective bath to reproduce the DMFT bath obviously depends on the number of bath sites, which is limited by the exponential increase of the Hilbert space, which, for the ``superhilbert'' space of density matrices grows exponentially twice as fast.
-Improvements can possibly go along solving the Lindblad problem \eqref{rho} in the ``smaller'' ordinary fermion space in combination with quantum trajectory methods~\cite{ga.zo,carmichael2,da.ta.09}, and/or by density matrix renormalization group or related matrix-product-state approaches~\cite{whit.92.dm,ve.ga.04,pr.zn.09}.
-However, dynamic Green's functions are required.
+The accuracy of the effective bath to reproduce the DMFT one obviously depends on the number of bath sites, which is limited by the exponential increase of the ``super''-Hilbert space.
+Improvements can possibly go along solving the Lindblad problem in the ``smaller'' ordinary fermion space in combination with quantum trajectory methods~\cite{ga.zo,carmichael2,da.ta.09}, and/or by density matrix renormalization group approaches~\cite{whit.92.dm,ve.ga.04,pr.zn.09}.

-The method is probably best appropriate far away from equilibrium and we don't expect, for a too small number of bath sites, the approach to be accurate at low bias (except at high temperatures).
-This is due to the fact that the Markovian baths effectively have infinite chemical potentials and/or large temperatures.
+The approach illustrated here for a simple {but experimentally relevant~\cite{guenon_electrical_2012}} model can be extended straightforwardly to a number of {other} physically relevant systems, including multi layer semiconducting heterostructures, ultracold atoms and correlated coupled-cavity arrays featuring driving and dissipation, molecular contacts, and can be used to study nonequilibrium quantum phase transitions in these systems.
+Extension to a nonlocal self energy, as in cluster DMFT, or in nonequilibrium variational/perturbative cluster approaches ~\cite{kn.li.11,pott.03,ba.po.11} is also an interesting development.

-The approach can be extended straightforwardly to a number of physical relevant systems, including semiconducting heterostructures, ultracold atoms featuring driving and dissipation, and could be used to study nonequilibrium quantum phase transitions.
-Extension to a nonlocal self energy, as in cluster DMFT, is, in principle, straightforward.
-However, a more efficient ED solution of the effective problem is required.
-Finally, the same idea of an effective Markovian bath describing the reference system can be used within further quantum embedding approaches, such as the nonequilibrium variational cluster approach~\cite{kn.li.11,pott.03}.
-This would bring advantages similar to the ones found here: (i) there is no more ambiguity in the choice of the chemical potential in the reference system, and (ii) frequency-dependent objects are smooth and, thus, easier to integrate over.
+We acknowledge illuminating discussions with S. Diehl.
+This work is partly supported by the Austrian Science Fund (FWF) F4103-N13, J3361-N20, and P24081-N16.